Church of St John-at-Hackney: Operation of the church

-In 2018, St John at Hackney embarked on a multimillion-pound Restoration project, including a £1.84 million-pound grant from the National Lottery Heritage Fund.
+In 2018, St John at Hackney embarked on a multimillion-pound restoration project, including a £1.84 million-pound grant from the National Lottery Heritage Fund.
 The design team included John Pawson CBE and Es Devlin OBE.
 In 2019, the church opened new community facilities in the adjacent Hackney Gardens development to enable it to grow its outreach work and activity.
-The church re-opened for worship and live events in September 2020, and has since welcome thousands of people through its doors.
+The church reopened for worship and live events in September 2020, and has since welcomed thousands of people through its doors.

 The restoration of the church was awarded an RIBA National Award in 2022.